aidenyoon-collab/ScatterUMAP-domains/README.md

 Code and data for our study of how much of the mammalian phylogeny can be recovered from protein-domain content alone, and which domains carry that signal.
 For each of ~100 mammals we take the number of copies of every Pfam protein domain in its proteome and ask three questions: (1) how well does a distance built from those counts track divergence time; (2) can a classifier trained on pairwise domain differences recover the divergence structure and a clade-level tree; and (3) which domains distinguish the major clades, and what do they do biologically.
 The short answer is that domain content carries a real but coarse signal - it separates the deep lineages and recovers the broad clades, but not fine branching order - and the informative domains fall into a few interpretable functional groups (diet/metabolism, immunity, reproduction).

-The per-species domain counts come from [UMAP of Life](https://umap.mcdb.ucla.edu) `[citation to be confirmed]`; the reference timetree is from [TimeTree](http://www.timetree.org) (Kumar et al. 2017, 2022).
+The per-species domain counts come from [UMAP of Life](https://umap.mcdb.ucla.edu); the reference timetree is from [TimeTree](http://www.timetree.org) (Kumar et al. 2017, 2022).
 The full methods and results are described in the accompanying manuscript (Yoon & Pellegrini, in preparation).

 There is nothing to install as a package and no build step.
 Each script is a standalone analysis run from the command line with the standard scientific-Python stack (`requirements.txt`); it reads the input files under `data_raw/` and writes figures and tables under `results/`.
 Set `MPLCONFIGDIR` if you want to avoid matplotlib cache warnings.